Alfonso López Pumarejo: Biography

 Alfonso López Pumarejo was born in Honda (Tolima) to Pedro Aquilino López Medina, a businessman and Rosario Pumarejo Cotes.
 Alfonso López Pumarejo went on to study at the London School of Economics.
 His son, Alfonso López Michelsen, was president of Colombia between 1974 and 1978.

 The first administration of Alfonso López Pumarejo (1934–38) known as the "revolución en marcha", has proven an enduring theme of historical interest.

-He was elected president in 1934 almost unopposed, and as the second participant of the so-called Liberal Hegemony in Colombia, his initial government platform became known under the name "Revolución en Marcha" (Marching Revolution), as it attempted to implement far reaching social and political reforms.
-López ran a campaign emphasizing reform, welfare programs, liberal democracy, constitutional reform, education reform (moving away from Church-provided education to public education), expansion of male suffrage, land reform to redistribute idle land to the landless.
+He was elected president in 1934 almost unopposed, and as the second participant of the so-called Liberal Republic in Colombia, his initial government platform became known under the name "Revolución en Marcha" (Marching Revolution), as it attempted to implement far reaching social and political reforms.
+López ran a campaign emphasizing reform, welfare programs, liberal democracy, constitutional reform, education reform (moving away from Church-provided education to public education), expansion of male suffrage, and land reform to redistribute idle land to the landless.

 Several radical changes were promoted during his first administration, as the government supported the creation of labour unions and also passed the Law 200 of 1936, which allowed for the expropriation of private properties, in order to promote "social interest".

 He was supportive of free trade.
 His government dismantled exchange controls in 1935.
 His government liberalized regulations on foreign investment in Colombia, stimulating increased investment in banana and oil production.
 He signed a commercial treaty with the United States in 1935.

 These actions earned López Pumarejo the backing of important rural and labour sectors, in addition to that of the Colombian Communist Party, but they likewise divided his previous political allies, some of which called for moderation.
 The election of his successor Eduardo Santos Montejo took place in 1938.